two Taskers lifting a heavy sofa

 cost to move furniture - Furniture disassembly in progress with tools and wooden frame componentsTasker disassembling a wooden table using a wrench on a hardwood floor

 In addition to transportation, services such as assembling and disassembling should be considered.
 Some furniture pieces can be tricky because they’re incredibly heavy or have confusing hardware.
-You’ll need an extra pair of helping hands for a more efficient move, meaning extra labour costs.
+You’ll need an extra pair of hands for a more efficient move, which means extra labour costs.

 Storage services can be requested, especially if you plan a long-distance move that requires multiple stops.
 You might need a place for temporary storage, which will add to the total price of moving furniture.